 How can I check if a child is eligible for support?

-The eligibility criteria below has been designed to ensure we support those children and young people most in need.
-This criteria is linked to the
+The eligibility criteria below has been designed to ensure we support those children and young people most in need and is linked to the

 SEND Descriptors for education.

-Access to the Specialist Support Service is not based on diagnosis.
+Access to the SEND Support Service is not based on diagnosis.